 At the same time, it is necessary to trim the coat after 1-2 weeks as the skin can be grown over his eyes and between the toes.
 It all depends on the breed that you own; your pup may also require coat clipped after every 3-4 weeks.

-Moreover, you should also clip his nails twice in a month and should even brush his teeth as it’s all about glamour and beauty.
+Moreover, it would be best if you also clipped his nails twice in a month and should even brush his teeth as it’s all about glamour and beauty.

 “Home Grooming Maltipoos”

 Nutrition and Feeding:

 While talking about the nutrition and food facts for the Maltipoo, then due to his sizes, he contains a fast metabolism as compared to other breeds.
-However, due to his body, hi requires more calories per pound of body weight, which sometimes becomes the reason for the massive body.
+However, due to his body, he requires more calories per pound of body weight, which sometimes becomes the reason for the massive mass.

-A few additional pounds could lead them to many health problems, so it is necessary to feed them an only good and high-quality dog food that contains rich proteins, energy, carbohydrates, and moderate fats.
+A few additional pounds could lead them to many health problems, so it is necessary to feed them only excellent and high-quality dog food that contains abundant proteins, energy, carbohydrates, and moderate fats.